TarekkMA/fee-advanced-programming/Lectures/Lecture-2.md

 ```

 ## String Concatenation
-We can use `+` oprator to concatenate between strings
+We can use `+` operator to concatenate between strings
 ```java
 String message = "Hello " + "Ya " + "M3lm";
 ```